 Q: What are the 3 types of non-small cell lung cancer?

 Adenocarcinoma is the most common kind of non-small cell lung cancer.
 It is more likely than other types to occur in women and in people who don't smoke.
 A lot of people with adenocarcinoma don't have symptoms right away, but this type tends to grow more slowly than the other types, so it may still be found before it has spread.

 Squamous cell carcinoma tends to grow in the main airways and may cause symptoms earlier than other types of lung cancer.
 It is almost always found in smokers.

 Large-cell carcinoma is a less common kind of lung cancer.
 This type tends to be faster growing and is more likely to spread to distant parts of the body.

 Q: Are all lung cancers treated the same?

 A: No. Treatment depends on the type of lung cancer, how far it has spread, and how the cancer responds to treatment.
-Surgery, chemotherapy, targeted therapy, and radiation therapy are all used to treat lung cancer.
+Surgery, chemotherapy, targeted therapy, immunotherapy, and radiation therapy are all used to treat lung cancer.
 Surgery is used when the surgeon believes all of the tumor can be removed.
-Chemotherapy, targeted therapy, and radiation are used to kill cancer cells and stop them from growing.
-Any of these therapies may be used together, depending on the stage of the lung cancer and the particular patient's situation.
+Chemotherapy, targeted therapy, immunotherapy, and radiation are used to kill cancer cells and stop them from growing.
+Some of these therapies may be used together, depending on the stage of the lung cancer and the particular patient's situation.
 Other treatments, such as photodynamic therapy and radiofrequency ablation, may also be used in certain cases.

 Q: Does taking large doses of antioxidants like vitamin E prevent lung cancer?